adamkoy/presto-geth-node/README.md

 ## CI/CD and environments

 Sensitive values (AWS credentials, Docker registry tokens, Grafana admin password, etc.) are intentionally not committed.
-See `SECRETS.md` for a list of values that should live in your CI/CD secrets store (for example GitHub Actions secrets).
+These should be provided via GitHub Actions secrets or your local environment, not hard‑coded in the repo.

 GitHub Actions is used for linting, image builds, and infra/app deploys: